ChrisSchulze/portfolio/portfolio/works/compo.md

 ### Outcome

 Unfortunately our proposal was not implemented.
 From design perspective this still is one of my favourite projects though.
-To me it proved we could do Branding Digital First. <span class="bold">Digital style tiles and a focus on content strategy</span> in favour of brand strategy and classic brand manuals became a formula for me.
+To me it proved we could do Branding Digital First.
+Digital style tiles and a focus on content strategy in favour of brand strategy and classic brand manuals became a formula for me.

 ### **Next Project**